hmc-cs111-spring2023/practice-scala/README.md

 point of this assignment :).
 Here are some general resources on learning Scala that might
 help:

-- _Scala for the Impatient_ (one of the recommended books for the course)
 - [Scala learning overview](http://www.scala-lang.org/documentation/)
 - [Scala style guide](http://docs.scala-lang.org/style/)
 - [Scala cheatsheet](http://docs.scala-lang.org/cheatsheets/)